 Former CREA President~

-This transformative period in ALA history demands an insightful and experienced leadership that would tactfully and collaboratively address the streams of changing internal and external challenges.
+2020-2021 was a transformative period in ALA history which demanded an insightful and experienced leadership that would tactfully and collaboratively address the streams of changing internal and external challenges.

-As your ALA President, my focus will be on improving the ALA brand, by highlighting our most valued asset which is you – the 58,000 committed members.
+As ALA President, my focus was on improving the ALA brand, by highlighting our most valued asset – the 58,000 committed members.
 To be effective advocates, we must change the narrative of who we are.